HimGautam/BipedalWalkerPPO/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/70597091/164040478-a162bdbf-9bdb-4465-930a-078ddd9f11db.gif)

 # Overview
 In this project we solve BipedalWalker problem of OpenAI Gym using PPO algorithm.
 I've used my [ppo-cartpole](https://github.com/HimGautam/ppo-cartpole) work as a reference to this work.
-The algorithm used in this work is same with a few adjustments in HyperParameters, Input and Output Dimension of NN.
+The algorithm used in this work is same algorithm used in ppo-cartpole with a few adjustments in HyperParameters, Input and Output Dimension of NN.

 It took 10_00_000 training steps using the my set of hyperparameters to achieve the performance shown above.
 You can also experiment with the hyperparameters to see if you can get some improvements.